 Born, raised and based in Cairo, Youssef graduated from Hull University, England, in 1998.
 He has worked as a cultural journalist, literary translator, and creative writing coach since then.
 He founded and edits тнє ѕυℓтαη’ѕ ѕєαℓ: Cairo's Coolest Cosmopolitan Hotel, a bilingual online space.

 Youssef’s writing is featured in many web and print publications including The Atlantic, BOMB, Guernica, The Kenyon Review, and The New York Times.
-He has been interviewed in, among many others, Music and Literature, Reuters and Words Without Borders, and his work is celebrated in Granta, The New York Review of Books, Reorient, and many others.
+He has been interviewed in, among many others, Music and Literature, Reuters and Words Without Borders, and his work is celebrated in Electra, Full Stop, Granta, Reorient, The New York Review of Books, and many others.